 The OECD-GVH Regional Centre for Competition in Budapest is a joint venture between the Hungarian Competition Authority (GVH) and the OECD.
 Opened in February 2005, the Centre expands the OECD's work on competition in the Central, East and South-East European regions.

 The Centre provides capacity building assistance and policy advice through workshops, seminars and training programmes on competition law and policy for officials in competition enforcement agencies and other parts of government, sector regulators, judges and others.
 The Centre also works to strengthen competition law and policy in Hungary and the GVH itself. » Calendar of activities

-Key competition topics explained in few minutes: the OECD-GVH Regional Centre for Competition will develop a set of short, focused videos that explore key competition notions.
-A new format to recap the key messages conveyed in our seminars and offer our beneficiary competition authorities, as well as any competition explorer, additional and engaging training opportunities.
-This first video focuses on antitrust commitments.
-The next one will address competitive neutrality.
-More topics will follow.
+Key competition topics explained in few minutes: The OECD-GVH Regional Centre for Competition has started a set of short, focused videos that explore key competition notions.
+A new format to recap the key messages conveyed in our seminars, offering our beneficiary competition authorities, as well as any competition explorer, additional and engaging training opportunities.
+This second video focuses on competitive neutrality.
+Access other videos here.

 Topics of discussion

 Topics addressed at the Centre include: competition case analysis; investigative techniques; competition principles in regulatory reform; judicial training; enforcement priorities; guidelines, policies, practices and procedures; frameworks for co-operation between enforcement authorities in the region; competition advocacy and communications tools; the relationships between competition authorities and sector regulators; and other themes within the general framework of competition law and policy.